rbhatia1997/deep-learning-notes/Course Material/Improving_Deep_Neural_Networks.md

 In high dimesional spaces, you're more likely to run into a saddle point than local optimum.
 This is where the derivative is zero.
 If local optimum aren't a problem, then plateaus are a problem (where zero is the derivative for a while).
 It takes a while to get out of the plateau.
 Momentum, RMSProp, and ADAM are useful to combat this.

+## Week 3

+### Hyperparameter Tuning

+There are a lot of hyperparameters.
+Some parameters are most important than others.
+Alpha is very important; momentum term is important; mini-batch and hidden units are important.
+Layers/learning rate decay are also good considerations.
+Choose points at random and try out the hyperparameters on the randomly chosen points.
+Using a coarse to fine scheme; you might zoom into to a smaller region and sample within that region randomly.

+Search for hyperparameters on a log scale.
+You sample uniformly on this log scale; computing hyperparameters for exponentially weighted averages is also unique.
+You should sample values of 1-beta; you sample values of beta for 10^-1 to 10^-3.
+When beta is close to 1, sensitivity of the results change.
+Causes you to sample more densely.

+Different machine learnings applications may not work in different communities.
+Retest your hyperparameters.
+Babysitting a model is one method where you constantly change the model as it trains over many days; this is what happens when you don't have much computational power.
+You can also train many models in parallel.

+### Batch Normalization

+Makes hyperparameter search much easier.
+Will let you train your neural networks much easier.
+Normalizing input features can make the learning process much faster.
+Can you normalize activation layers/hidden layers to train w3/b3 faster?
+Batch normalization involves normalizing z2.
+Given some intermediate values in the neural net, compute the mean and then you compute the variance.
+You normalize the z[i]'s.
+We introduce gamma and Beta (learnable parameters) that we use in later computations in the neural network.
+Normalizing input features can speed things up; batch normalization can normalize the mean/variance of some of the hidden unit values based on certain parameters.

+Usually batch norm is applied on mini-batches.
+You just compute variance on the minibatch.
+You iterate on the number of minibatches; you do forward prop (use batch norm to replace z[l] with z tilda [l]).
+You use back propgation to get dW, DB, etc. and update the parameters.
+You can then use gradient descent with momentum/RMSProp/etc.

+Makes weights more robust to changes deeper in the network rather than initially.
+Covariate shift is retraining the algorithm if the x changes; need to retrain becomes worth if the ground truth function shifts.
+Batch norm ensures that normalization occurs; limits the amount which updating amounts in early layers can impact the later layers.
+Batch norm means the early layers doesn't dictate as much; layers are more independent.
+Each mini batch is scaled by the mean/variance computed on that mini batch; adds noise to values within the minibatch.
+Slight regularization effect.

+During test time, you may not have the minibatch data.
+You come up with a seperate mu and sigma squared by coming up with an exponentially weighted average.

+### Multi-class Classification

+What if we have many classes?
+What if you want to recognize many other classes?
+You want to know the proability of being in a certain class.
+Softmax layers allows you to do this.
+You compute the linear part; now you compute the softmax activation function.
+You do e^z[l]; the output is the vector t normalized which gives you percentages for multiple classes.
+This process is called the softmax activation function.

+Training a softmax classifier.
+Name comes from opposite of hardmax, which looks at the element of z, which makes the biggest vector 1 and everything else zero - softmax is a softer version of this.
+Softmax reduces to linear regression when there are only 2 classes.

+### Introduction to Programming Frameworks

+You're going to use software/deep learning frameworks.
+It's more efficient to do things using deep frameworks.
+Ease of programming, running speed, and open source code are how you determine whether a deep learning framework is good or not.

+This week's exercise will take some time.
+You can use TensorFlow to find values to minimize the cost function.
+You import numpy and import tensorflow as tf.
+You use tf.Variable to define variables.
+You can train using a function called ```tf.train.GradientDescentOptimizer```.
+You initialize variables and then you run a session.
+You can get training data in a TensorFlow program by doing tf.placeholder(tf.float32, [3,1]).
+You provide the values for this later in the training step where you write feed_dict={x:coefficients}.
+The heart of a TensorFlow program is to compute a cost and then figure out how to minimize that cost.